mosdef-hub/msibi/paper/paper.md

 However, this approach introduces two challenges: first, the potential energy surface for a given chemistry and CG mapping is not known a priori, and second, as the mapping used is arbitrary, with multiple valid options, developing a single CG force field that is transferable across various mapping choices is not possible.
 Consequently, developing a CG force field is required each time a new under-lying chemistry or mapping is used.
-IBI and MSIBI are popular choices for deriving CG forces for polymers and biomolecules [@Carbone2008; @Moore2016; @Jones2025; @Tang2023; @Fritz2009].
+IBI and MS-IBI are popular choices for deriving CG forces for polymers and biomolecules [@Carbone2008; @Moore2016; @Jones2025; @Tang2023; @Fritz2009].
-While these methods are frequently used, open-source software tools that provide an accessible and reproducible, end-to-end workflow for IBI and MSIBI remain limited, especially for arbitrary mappings and multi-state systems.
+While these methods are frequently used, open-source software tools that provide an accessible and reproducible, end-to-end workflow for IBI and MS-IBI remain limited, especially for arbitrary mappings and multi-state systems.

 The MARTINI force field is a widely adopted CG model focusing on biomolecular and soft matter systems [@Martini2007].
-However, it utilizes standardized mapping and bead definitions, which ensure transferability but also constrain users to predefined choices of chemistry and resolution.
+However, it utilizes pre-defined bead definitions, which ensure transferability but also constrain users to choices of chemistry and resolution.
-VOTCA offers a robust implementation of IBI—among several other features—and is also widely used in the community [@Baumeier2024].
+The Versatile Object-oriented Toolkit for Coarse-graining Applications (VOTCA) offers a robust implementation of IBI—among several other features—and is also widely used in the community [@Baumeier2024].
 However, its workflow relies on manual management of multiple input files and bash operations, which can introduce operational complexity that reduces reproducibility and usability [@Cummings_2020; @Jankowski2019].
-Additionally, VOTCA's implementation of IBI does not natively support inclusion and weighting of multiple state points.
+Additionally, VOTCA's implementation of IBI does not natively support inclusion and weighting of multiple state points, as implemented in the MS-IBI method.

 Here, `msibi` adds support for multiple state points, and is designed to easily manage successive CG force optimizations in series, where the learned force from the previous optimization is included and held fixed while the next force is optimized.
-This approach follows best practices for deriving CG force fields via IBI and MSIBI [@Reith2003].
+This approach follows best practices for deriving CG force fields via IBI and MS-IBI [@Reith2003].
-Additionally, we emphasize that `msibi` is ultimately engine agnostic: any simulation engine can be used to generate the fine-grained target structural distributions, and the CG force field produced by `msibi` is compatible with any simulation engine that supports tablulated forces.
+Additionally, we emphasize that `msibi` is ultimately engine agnostic: any simulation engine can be used to generate the fine-grained target structural distributions, and the CG force field produced by `msibi` is compatible with any simulation engine that supports tabulated forces.
-This includes LAMMPS [@Thompson2022], Gromacs [@Van2005], and HOOMD-Blue [@Anderson2020hoomd], among others.
+This includes LAMMPS [@Thompson2022], Gromacs [@Van2005], DL_Poly [@Smith2002], and HOOMD-Blue [@Anderson2020hoomd], among others.
 It is required that the target trajectories are converted to the [gsd](https://gsd.readthedocs.io/en/v4.0.0/) file format, which is the native file format for HOOMD-Blue.
 `msibi` includes a utility function that converts trajectory files from LAMMPS, Gromacs, and CHARMM into the gsd file format.
 This converter utility relies on the MDAnalysis package [@Naughton2022] as a back-end to streamline file conversions.

-# Using MSIBI
+# Using msibi

 `msibi` contains three primary classes: